Birgit Vennesland: Career

 While in college, Vennesland started her career with the University of Illinois Medical School as a research technician.
 After receiving her degrees, Vennesland worked at the University of Chicago for a year as a biochemist assistant before leaving for Harvard Medical School in 1939.
-Vennesland had planned to go to France for her career after she became a International Federation of University Women fellow.
+Vennesland had planned to go to France for her career after she became an International Federation of University Women fellow.
 Due to World War II, Vennesland instead went to Harvard.
 Working as a research fellow at Harvard, Vennesland was part of a team that studied how carbon is transformed from carbon dioxide to glycogen.
 Vennesland returned to Chicago in 1941 and held multiple academic positions until 1968, ranging from instructor to professor.

 Throughout this time period, Vennesland researched the enzymes animals use during metabolism and compared them to the enzymes plants use during photosynthesis.
 In 1953, Vennesland was a co-author of a publication about dehydrogenase called The Enzymatic Transfer of Hydrogen.
 She was also a co-author of a 1962 publication about the Hill reaction and carbon dioxide.
 During her tenure at Chicago, Vennesland also worked for the Office of Scientific Research and Development, United States Public Health Service and National Science Foundation.

 Upon ending her career with Chicago, Vennesland emigrated to Germany to become the director for the Max Planck Institute for Cell Biology in 1968.
 There, Vennesland researched the effects of nitrate on chlorophyll.
 Vennesland continued working with the Max Planck Society as the director of the Vennesland Research Institute from 1970 to 1981.
 After her retirement in 1981, Vennesland became an adjunct professor for the University of Hawaii in 1987, teaching biophysics and biochemistry.